hquan3404/NLP_Project_NER/README.md

 ---

 > **Note:** This is a team project.
-For full access to the private repository and collaboration history, please request access or view the public fork and documentation provided here.
+For full access to the private repository and collaboration history, please request access or view the public fork and documentation provided [here.](https://github.com/ngocnhatAI/Named-Entity-Recognition).